4d/docs/docs/Concepts/classes.md

 > **Tip:** Starting the function name with an underscore character ("_") will exclude the function from the autocompletion features.
 For example, if you declare `Function _myPrivateFunction` in MyClass, it will not be proposed in the code editor when you type in `"cs.MyClass. "`.

 Immediately following the function name, parameters for the function can be declared with an assigned name and data type.
-The parameter name must be ECMAScript compliant.
-Note that the return parameter ($0) is not supported when defining class function parameters.
-Parameter names and their data types are separated by colons (:).
-Multiple parameters are separated by semicolons (;).
-For example:
+See [Class Function parameters](#class-function-parameters).

 ```code4d
 Function setFullName($firstname:Text;$lastname:Text)